r-voland/android-apps-security-analysis/README.md

  ###  **3. RenameAppId.kt**

- This [code](https://github.com/r-voland/android-apps-security-analysis/blob/main/ReanameAppId.kt) will help you to rename App's packet id after APK file has been decompiled.
+ This [Kotlin code](https://github.com/r-voland/android-apps-security-analysis/blob/main/ReanameAppId.kt) will help you to rename App's packet id after APK file has been decompiled.

 What this script do:
   > [!IMPORTANT]